FR | EN

 In the broadest biological sense, one proposal [1] describes a living organism as a dissipative structure capable of autocatalysis, homeostasis, and learning.

 Today, phylogenetic classification criteria allow individuals to be separated into groups.
-A clade (phylogenetic group) contains all descendants of their last common ancestor.
+A clade (phylogenetic group) contains an ancestor and all its descendants.
 The basic unit of this classification is the species, which thus groups together all individuals capable of interbreeding and producing viable and fertile offspring.

 The diagram represents a simplified and truncated version of the phylogenetic tree of life from LUCA (Last Universal Common Ancestor) to the three kingdoms Animalia, Plantae, and Fungi.
 All living organisms are descended from LUCA, which is estimated to have existed over 3 billion years ago.
 The age of LUCA is estimated at more than 3 billion years.